Lab Sheet 2

 void convert(int n); //takes one argument of type int

-void convert(float,int); //takes two argument of type float and int
+//takes two arguments of type float and int

-It uses the number of arguments, and their data types, to distinguish one function from another.
+It uses the number of arguments and their data types to distinguish one function from another.
 The function definition and call can be done as usual.
+Note that the return type does not distinguish overloaded functions.

-We know that function saves memory space but takes some extra time.
-If the functions are short, they may be put directly in the call location of the calling function.
-If the function is very short, the instructions necessary to call it may take up as much space as the instructions within the function body, so that there is not only a time penalty but a space penalty as well.
+We know that a function saves memory space but takes some extra time.
+If the functions are short, they may be inserted directly in the call location of the calling function.
+If the function is very short, the instructions necessary to call it may take up more space than inserting the function's code in the called location.
 The solution to this is the inline function.
-This kind of function is written like a normal function in the source file but complies to inline code instead of a function.
+The call to the inline function in the source is almost the same as a normal function, but the compiler inserts the function's code instead of calling it.
 Besides, the source file remains well organized and easy to read, since the functions are shown as a separate entity.
-Functions that are very short, say one or two statements are candidates to be inlined.
+Very short functions, say one or two statements, are candidates to be inlined.
+The compiler is free to ignore the inline request if the function does not qualify for inline compilation.

 inline float convert(int n)